 Wireless monitoring in underground mines overcomes several infrastructural challenges.

-Due to the increasingly easy availability of hi-tech geotechnical instruments, electronic monitoring of ground and other conditions in and around the mine is the norm for many mine engineers.
-However, in some types of installation, this can mean personnel having to move around a lot in order to collect data from a vast array of instruments using hand-held data collection devices.
+However, due to the increasingly easy availability of hi-tech geotechnical instruments, electronic monitoring of ground and other conditions in and around the mine has now become the norm for many mine engineers.
+In some types of installation, though, this can mean personnel having to move around a lot in order to collect data from a vast array of instruments using hand-held data collection devices.

-There is a far more efficient way, though, to perform this type of monitoring: connect all of the monitoring instruments to a wireless network that allows data to be collected centrally.
+Fortunately, there is a far more efficient way to perform this type of monitoring: connect all of the monitoring instruments to a wireless network that allows data to be collected centrally.

 One of the challenges that many mines face in wanting to switch over to a wireless monitoring network is that many shafts and tunnels aren’t equipped with existing wireless communications infrastructure (e.g. RF leaky feeder networks).
 This is especially true of newer areas of the mine, which may contain shafts and tunnels that are deeper and longer than ever before.